benduran/turbo-tools/README.md

   -d, --dryRun            If true, will perform all steps right up until publish
                           , and then output what would happen if publish were to continue                   [boolean] [default: false]
+      --force             If true, dirties all monorepo packages and thus, force s them all to be version bumped and published [boolean] [default: false]
       --noChangelog       If true, will not write CHANGELOG.md updates for each package that has changed    [boolean] [default: false] --noCommit          If true, will modify all required files but leave them